 1.2 We are committed to protecting your privacy and will only use the information that we collect about you lawfully.
 This privacy notice is intended to give you an understanding of how and why we use the information you give us.

-1.3 Deirdre Bowen-Cassie, Risk and Compliance Officer, is our Data Protection Officer and responsible for data protection compliance.
+1.3 Deirdre Bowen-Cassie, Risk and Compliance Manager, is our Data Protection Officer and responsible for data protection compliance.
 If you have any questions about this privacy notice, please contact her on email@example.com, or by writing to World Vision UK, World Vision House, Opal Drive, Fox Milne, Milton Keynes, MK15 0ZR, or calling our Supporter Services Team on 01908 841010.

 1.4 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.
 By using our website or providing us with your personal information you agree to your personal information being used and stored in the manner set out in this policy.
 We may update this policy from time to time without notice to you, so please check it regularly.